canonical/rockcraft/docs/explanation/bases.rst

 As the name suggests, a ``bare`` :ref:`base <rockcraft_yaml_base>` indicates that the rock shall have no baseline system.
-This definition is similar to the "`scratch`_" Docker image, with the exception that a rock **can never be completely empty**, since it must always have :ref:`Pebble <pebble_explanation_page>` as its entrypoint, and include their own :ref:`metadata <what-sets-rocks-apart>` inside.
+This definition is similar to the "`scratch`_" Docker image, with the exception that a rock **can never be completely empty**, as it must always include a minimum baseline with :ref:`pebble_explanation_page` and additional metadata (:ref:`what-sets-rocks-apart`).

 When and how to use a ``bare`` base
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The ``bare`` :ref:`base <rockcraft_yaml_base>` is extremely useful when
 the goal is to build a lean **chiselled rock**.
-Such rocks are typically meant
+Such rocks are typically
+preferred for production environments due to their optimized deployment
-for production environments, and as such, the combination of the ``bare``
+efficiency and reduced attack surface.
+The combination of the
-:ref:`base <rockcraft_yaml_base>`
+``bare`` :ref:`base <rockcraft_yaml_base>`
 with :ref:`Chisel <chisel_explanation>` slices will result in a minimalistic
-container image that has a reduced attack surface while retaining its
+container image that meets the production environment's criteria while
-functionality.
+retaining its functionality.

 Note that, when using the ``bare``
 :ref:`base <rockcraft_yaml_base>`, the rock will still be